dhruvbhq/Quantum_Haar_Wavelet_Transform_Qiskit/README.md

 # Quantum_Haar_Wavelet_Transform_Qiskit
-This is a project to simulate the quantum Haar wavelet transform using IBM's Qiskit framework, as well as to execute the circuits on an actual quantum backend.
+This is a project to simulate the quantum Haar wavelet transform using IBM's Qiskit framework, as well as to execute the circuit on an actual quantum backend.